rsrohit/mobile-app-tester/README.md

 # Mobile App Tester

 An intelligent, AI-powered tool for automating mobile application testing.
-This project allows team members to write test steps in plain English, upload an `.apk` file, and receive real-time results as the AI translates the steps into executable actions on an Android emulator or device.
+This project allows team members to write test steps in plain English, upload an `.apk` or `.ipa` file, and receive real-time results as the AI translates the steps into executable actions on an Android or iOS emulator or device.

 ---